h4110w33n/coinmetrics/docs/install.rst

   cd coinmetrics
   python setup.py install

-Now that you have everything installed, you can refer to the _usage page for some code snippets.
+Now that you have everything installed, you can refer to the :ref:`usage` page for some code snippets.